artem-pashynskyi/data-structures-and-algorithms/README.md

 	    - lengthOfLongestSubstring() / Longest Substring Without Repeating Characters - Given a string s, find the length of the longest substring without repeating characters.
     	- longestPalindrome() / Longest Palindromic Substring.
 Given a string s, return the longest palindromic substring in s.
     	- isSubsequence() / Is Subsequence.
 Given a string s and a string t, check if s is subsequence of t.
+        - findAnagrams() - FindAllAnagramsInAString438 - Given two strings s and p, return an array of all the start indices of p's anagrams in s.
+You may return the answer in any order.
 	- Integers:
 	    - kthFactor() / The kth Factor of n.
 Factor of a number - A factor divides a number completely without leaving any remainder.
 For Ex: factors of number 12 are: [1,2,3,4,6,12].
 Given two positive integers n and k.
 A factor of an integer n is defined as an integer i where n % i == 0.
 Consider a list of all factors of n sorted in ascending order, return the kth factor in this list or return -1 if n has less than k factors.
 	- Arrays: